 - feeling worried and anxious in places and with people that you wouldn’t normally have any worries about

 Aside from the well-known physical symptoms of a hangover, you may have noticed that you feel more anxious the day after drinking.
-Not only is alcohol a depressant, which can make you feel low, ‘the fear’ is a nagging worry that you did or said something you shouldn’t have.
+Not only is alcohol a depressant, which can make you feel low, you may worry that you did or said something you shouldn’t have.
 You may also feel angry or disappointed in yourself for drinking too much.

 Tips to cut down alcohol

-- Stay within the low-risk guidelines – this means not drinking more than 14 units of alcohol a week spread out over three days or more.
+- Stay within the weekly alcohol unit recommendations – this means not drinking more than 14 units of alcohol a week, spread out over three days or more.

 - Don’t drink on an empty stomach.
 Make sure you have a good meal before you drink.